M-S-Davis/PairJam/README.md

 Pulling song data from a user while only having a band ID is a pain.
 BandID --> gets UserID --> gets SongID.
 I spent hours figuing out how to make this work and discovered many of Express's inner workings.
 Worth it!

-I kept with a MVC architecture from day one, and grew a huge appreciation for howe scalable, maintainable, and easy to exapand it was.
+I kept with a MVC architecture from day one, and grew a huge appreciation for how scalable, maintainable, and easy to exapand it was.
 I love me some organization!